top of page

 I have worked with HUNDREDS of puppies and their owners since 2014 and have undertaken hundreds of hours of learning and training myself so I can relay the best advice over to you as the puppy owner!

-If you are a puppy owner living in Swansea, Neath, Port Talbot or surrounding areas and need some guidance and support with training your puppy, then please get in touch!
+If you are a puppy owner living in Swansea, Neath, Port Talbot or surrounding areas and need some guidance and support with puppy training, then please get in touch!

 CONTACT SARAH GROVES DOG TRAINING